 As part of module TL6006: Diverse Approaches to Student Learning, the PGDTLHE group also visited the Glucksman Gallery and engaged with the art work as already outlined.
 In addition, they took part in a Drama in Education workshop in February 2009.
 The class groups considered a number of questions in the light of these two artistic media and how they act as catalysts for learning across the disciplines.
 Participants focused on the importance of art works for generating a variety of perspectives and their role in making learning visible - for one can continue to revisit/refocus on the picture/art work and see it anew.
 Equally, participants explored a number of poetic texts relevant to teaching and learning through a dramatic lens.
-The focus in this context was on encouraging teachers to represent learning in a variety of ways, on using such strategies to support student learning in appropriate ways across the disciplines and on enhancing/critiquing the signature pedagogies (Shulman, 2005) already in place in the disciplines.
+The focus in this context was on encouraging teachers to represent learning in a variety of ways, on using such strategies to support student learning in appropriate ways across the disciplines.
 Participants were encouraged to make their insights/findings part of their inquiry portfolio, based on the Bernstein model (2006), due in March 2009.